 - E-commerce only: Built specifically for online stores.
 Not a fit for general business call centers.

-Why it ranks 1st: If you're running a Shopify store, this is the fastest path to both AI phone support and call analytics.
-You skip the $3,000+/month enterprise tools entirely.
+Why it ranks 1st: If you're running a Shopify store, this is the fastest path to both AI phone support and call analytics, and the Resolution Promise means you don't pay until it actually works.
+You skip the $3,000+/month enterprise tools that only analyze calls a human still has to take.

 2. CallMiner